Skip to main content

 CT-guided needle biopsy: A CT can also be used to guide a biopsy needle into a suspicious area.
 For this procedure, you lie on the CT scanning table while the doctor moves a biopsy needle through the skin and toward the area.
 CT scans are repeated until the needle is in the right place.
 A biopsy sample is then removed to be looked at in the lab.

-Like CT scans, MRI scans show detailed images of soft tissues in the body.
+Like CT scans, MRIs show detailed images of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.
-This test is not used as often as CT scans for lymphoma, but if your doctor is concerned about spread to the spinal cord or brain, MRI is very useful for looking at these areas.
+This test is not used as often as CT scans for lymphoma, but if your doctor is concerned about spread to the spinal cord or brain, MRI can be very useful for looking at these areas.

 Ultrasound